 - Line 1 update with your Account SID

 - Line 2 update with a valid destination

 - Line 3 update with a valid caller number

 - Line 4 update with a valid image file url

 - Line 5 update with the desired message text

 - Line 6 update with your Account SID and Auth Token

 Additional optional parameters can be added in your request for requesting requesting status change updates, adding a price limit, and more.
-For full details on each of the available options, please see Message Parameters (Twilio Docs).
+For full details on each of the available options, and code samples from our Helper Libraries, please see Message Parameters (Twilio Docs).

 Notice: Media files must be accessible by Twilio's proxy servers.
 Local files on your desktop are likely unaccessible via these methods, but may be uploaded to Twilio Assets for sending.

 Another convenient tool for sending messages is the API Explorer in Console.
 Just login to your Twilio account, and then select Runtime > API Explorer.
 From here, you can send a message using the fields and drop-down menus.
 You can even see the code change in real-time as your adjust the parameters.
 Click here to try it yourself: API Explorer Create a Message.